 3. Anxiety Cards

 My Anxiety Cards have become my “go-to” for times of high anxiety and panic attacks because they are a technique that work well for me.
 I created them years ago for myself, then made some for my son to use.
 Others started asking for them, so now I release an updated version every other month so they continue working for everyone.
 They are loosely based on the 5-4-3-2-1 technique.
-You can find all versions of them on my Anxiety Card page by clicking/tapping on the image below:
+You can find all versions of them on my Anxiety Card page by clicking/tapping here:

 I also have a Written by Dida presence on all of these social platforms, and Pinterest, that you can follow for updates to my site, graphics, and resources I share from others.
 In addition to Instagram, Twitter has a huge mental health community you can follow for plenty of information and support.
 I suggest searching for accounts using the terms “anxiety” & “mental health.”
-Here are a couple of accounts I follow:

 There are also plenty of mental health blogs out there that are filled with more personal stories, techniques to help you manage anxiety and other mental health issues like PTSD, depression, borderline personality disorder, bi-polar disorder, and pretty much any other condition there is.
 Many of these people have written books about their experiences that you can find when searching, if you’d rather have something physical to read.
 I was going to make some suggestions, but I found several articles of suggestions with a quick search, so plenty of people have already covered it.